 3.d.
 The schema has now been generated, allowing you to work with the data returned by the Encodian action as dynamic data.

 The screenshot below shows the parsed CSV data in Power Automate dynamic data:

 Consider the following simple Flow, which is extracting text from a large PDF file which is also returned within the payload:

 Before I can use the data returned by the ‘Extract Text from Regions‘ action, I need to parse it by following these simple steps.

-1. Execute the Flow and then select the Encodian action and click ‘Click to download‘
+1. Execute the Flow, select the Encodian action, and click ‘Click to download.‘

 This can make working with the JSON pretty tricky!
 We’d recommend adding a JSON viewer extension such as JSON Formatter to help.